farukc/deliveries/README.md

-# You will find all slide decks and lab files about my deliveries
+# All slide decks and lab files about my deliveries